-(xii) Covid Recovery Fund
+(x) Covid Recovery Fund

 In the 2020/21 outturn the Covid Recovery Fund Reserve was created to provide the Council with a fund to support the Council's recovery from the pandemic.
-The intention of the fund was to take proactive steps in order to support local residents as we emerge from the pandemic.
+The intention of the fund was to take proactive steps in order to support local residents as the borough emerges from the pandemic.

-(xiii) Local Tax Support Grant
+(xi) Local Tax Support Grant

 This reserve holds the Local Council Tax Support grant provided to meet the additional costs associated with the increases in local Council Tax Support caseloads during 2021/22 that will impact upon 2022/23.
-As per the Council's Budget and Council Tax report 2022/23, the Council will use this fund to support a local Council Tax Support top up payment during 2022/23 and potentially 2023/24.
+As per the Council's Budget and Council Tax report 2023/24, the Council will use this fund to support a local Council Tax Support top up payment in 2024/25.

-(xiv) Collection Fund Income Guarantee
+(xii) Collection Fund Income Guarantee

 This reserve holds grant provided to compensate Council's for 75% of irrecoverable losses of Council Tax and Business Rates income in 2020/21.
-Again, this reserve is to be used to support a local Council Tax support top up payment during 2022/23 and potentially 2023/24.
+Again, this reserve is to be used to support a local Council Tax support top up payment during 2024/25.

-(xv) Treasury Management Savings Reserve
+(xiii) Treasury Management Savings Reserve

-As per the Council's Budget and Council Tax report 2022/23 this new reserve was established to hold savings made from the Council's treasury management operations that will be reserved to support the Council's medium term financial strategy.
+As per the Council's Budget and Council Tax report 2022/23 this new reserve was established to hold savings made from the Council's treasury management operations that will be reserved to support the Council's Medium Term Financial Strategy.
+The Council's Budget and Council Tax Report 2023/24 details how this reserve will be used to support the Medium Term Financial Strategy.